What Is Titration?

 Acid-Base Titration (Acidimetoy or Alkalimetry)

-- The required volume of the base is taken whose concentration is known in a pipette ad is poured into the titrating flask.
+- The required volume of the base is taken, whose concentration is known in a pipette and is poured into the titrating flask.

-- An indicator which is used for detecting the endpoint is also added in the titration flask.
+- An indicator that is used for detecting the endpoint is also added to the titration flask.

-- When the reaction reaches completion the colour the solution in the titration flask changes due to the presence of the indicator.
+- When the reaction reaches completion, the colour of the solution in the titration flask changes due to the presence of the indicator.

-For Example: CH3COOH is a weak acid.
+For example, CH3COOH is a weak acid.
 But CH3COONa is a strong base.
-EG of strong acids HNO3, HCl, H2SO4, HClO3
+Examples of strong acids are HNO3, HCl, H2SO4, and HClO3.

-Bases again can be of two types strong and weak.
-The same process done in case of acid titration is done except that unknown solution (titrate) is the base and titrant is a strong acid.
-Indicators used in this case can be methyl red or methyl orange which is orange in acidic solution and yellow in basic and neutral solutions.
+Bases are of two types: strong and weak.
+The same process is done in the case of acid titration except that the unknown solution (titrate) is the base and titrant is a strong acid.
+Indicators used in this case can be methyl red or methyl orange, which is orange in acidic solutions and yellow in basic and neutral solutions.